wise-agents/wise-agents/CONTRIBUTING.md

 1. In general, it's good practice to squash all of your commits into a single commit.
 For larger changes, it's ok to have multiple meaningful commits.
 If you need help with squashing your commits, feel free to ask us how to do this on your pull request.
 We're more than happy to help!

-2. Please include the issue you worked on in the title of your pull request and in your commit message.
-For example, for [issue-125](https://github.com/wise-agents/wise-agents/issues/125), the PR title and commit message should be `Go through TODOs in the code and create issues for them #125`.
+2. Please link the issue you worked on in the description of your pull request and in your commit message.
+For example, for issue-125, the PR description and commit message could be: ```Go through TODOs in the code and create issues for them
+Fixes #125```

 ## Code Reviews